thecodingmachine/safe/CONTRIBUTING.md

 The continuous integration hooks will regenerate all the functions and check that the result is exactly what has been committed.
 Therefore, before submitting a PR, please:

-- Perform a "svn update"
+- Perform step 1 to update doc
 - Regenerate the files using `php ./safe.php generate`